JinchengLiang/VSR/README.md

 All outputs are saved in [outputs](https://github.com/JinchengLiang/VSR/tree/main/outputs).

 ## Quick Start
 We write IconVSR+ model in [iconvsr_net.py](https://github.com/JinchengLiang/VSR/tree/main/mmagic/models/editors/iconvsr) to avoid customer model registry problem.
+To use the wavelet-based loss, modify the `type` of `pixel_loss` in the config to `WCPatchLoss`.

 ### Train
 You can use the following commands to train a model with cpu or single/multiple GPUs.